 Mile Square took its objective to recast coffee as a culinary experience to a new Stadium Village facility in October 2013.
 Its lineup of three or four single-origin roasts steers clear of dark and oily—and of any flavor that didn’t start in the bean.

 4930 N. Pennsylvania St., 317-251-5161; 6229 Carrollton Ave., 317-803-4155; 1701 N. Senate Ave., 317-962-9204, hubbardandcravens.com

 For all of its 22 years, Indy’s stalwart coffee operation has been under the careful attention of just two roasters, whose annual 2.5 million pounds of production reach restaurants across the country.
 The owners’ frequent travels forge relationships with farmers and enable exotic finds like the full-bodied Bali Blue Moon Organic and the honey-processed Costa Rica Espiritu Santo.

 Photos by Sarah Boyum or courtesy coffee roasters

-This article will appear in the April 2014 issue.
+This article appeared in the April 2014 issue.